google/error-prone/docs/bugpattern/GuardedBy.md

   public synchronized void handle() {
     doSomething(() -> {
-      x++;  // OK: 'doSomething' runs the lambda immediately, while 'this' is held.
+      x++;  // OK: 'doSomething' is configured to run the lambda immediately.
     });
   }

-  private void doSomething(@RunsImmediately Runnable r) {
+  private void doSomething(Runnable r) {
     r.run();
   }
 }
 ```

+Methods declared on subtypes of the listed class are matched too, and both
+static and instance methods are supported.

-The contract is trusted but not verified: annotating a parameter whose value is
+The contract is trusted but not verified: listing a method that actually defers
-actually deferred to another thread can hide real concurrency bugs.
+its argument to another thread can hide real concurrency bugs.
+Note also that
+the flag applies to the method as a whole — every functional interface argument
+passed to a listed method is treated as invoked immediately.

 #### False negatives with aliasing